-On a practical level hallway runners bring warmth and softness to hard floors, but also bring other benefits, too.
+On a practical level hallway runners, much like carpet ideas, bring warmth and softness to hard floors, but also bring other benefits, too.
 ‘On wooden or stone floors, if laid with underlay, a hallway runner will soften the resonating sounds of crashing feet but allow the wood or stone beneath to be visible making them far chicer than fitted carpets,’ explains Andy Guard, creative director of Roger Oates Design.

 Available in infinite colors and patterns, runners are a quick way to update the look and feel of a hallway, plus can make a great foundation for creating a unique scheme.
 'A runner also unites everything in terms of color and structure,' says suggests Martin Waller, Founder of Andrew Martin.
 ‘Picking out a color from a rug is a good starting point to build a scheme as it will ground similar shades to create an overall coordinated look.'

 Hallways are high traffic areas in constant use, so when choosing runners it's important to opt for a durable material.
 When laying a runner on a hard floor such as stone and wood it is also important to fit an underlay – ‘we recommend that you use an anti-skid underlay to prevent slippage,’ says Andy Guard.